 I’m standing in the sunbeam path trembling as I watch it settle just above the heads of four paramedics kneeling over Greg, my husband. … More Breath of heaven

 Our eyes meet as the paramedics jog the gurney away from me down the dreadfully long hall hurrying toward the waiting ambulance.
 I attempt a reassuring aspect but fail miserably.
 His color changes from pasty white to gray in an instant.
 He struggles to breathe.
 I hold my breath.
 I swallow a sob as I … More A blink

 Rain droplets on my windshield obscure her face, it’s her platinum blond hair that catches my eye.
 I have a quick impression of a young woman, possibly a college student?
 A stylish, chunky knit hat is pulled tight to her brows against the frosty rain.
 The hat sports a pompom the size of a grapefruit … More The Opportunity

 Pick a classmate’s name out of a bowl, keep it a secret, sneak nice notes or small treats into their desk, share a present at the school Christmas party and reveal your identity.
 Sounds simple, right?
-If you’re familiar with the Secret Santa game, you’ll know that it’s played in a group during the Christmas … Continue reading Secret Santa